TurtleEngr/gitproj/test/dev-doc/README.md

 Every function should have unit-tests that check the inputs and outputs of functions.
 Valid inputs and error states should be checked.
+If a function can only be tested "in production", then refactor the code so that it can be tested!
+(In a QA/Release/Operations roles, I have had developers say some of the code can only be tested in production.
+That is B.S.
+What they are announcing?
+They don't want to do the work to be a professional engineer.)

 Some "mocking" might be done, but most tests are written so that need for mocking is reduced.
+Without mocking, the tests will be more fragile.
+So?
+It is better to have fragile tests than fragile code.

 * `test-com.sh`
 * `test-com2.sh`
 * `test-gitproj.sh`
 * `test-[CMD].sh`

-* `test-[CMD].log` - these file are used by the Makefile to collect the output from a `test-[CMD].sh` script.
+* `test-[CMD].log` - these files are used by the Makefile to collect the output from a `test-[CMD].sh` script.
 If the log file is older than any of its dependencies, then the corresponding `test-[CMD].sh` script will be run.